 - Get a diagnosis

-To be diagnosed with OCD, you’ll need to see a licensed provider or doctor.
+To get an OCD diagnosis, you’ll need to see a licensed provider or doctor.

 - Begin therapy or treatment

 Therapy is thought to be the most effective form of treatment.
-Usually, cognitive behavioral therapy (CBT) or exposure response prevention (ERP) is most helpful.
+Usually, cognitive behavioral therapy (CBT) or exposure response prevention (ERP) is the most helpful therapy for OCD.